omar-steam/smart-home-energy-optimiser/README.md

-# Smart Home Energy Optimizer 🌍💡
+# Smart Home Energy Optimiser 🌍💡

 Optimise home energy consumption with AI-driven predictions and actionable recommendations.
 Built with **Streamlit**, **joblib**, and **pandas**.